coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

 * Lack of helpers to answer in parallel - fewer answers ⇒ fewer questions.
 Fewer questions ⇒ less time looking at it ⇒ less motivation to ask questions.
+* But also in smaller hybrid courses it provides a great way to give equal opportunities to on-site vs online participants to ask and get answers to their questions.

 Overall parallel chat in a workshop feels extremely interactive - even more so than a medium-sized traditional in-person course.
 Combine